Lonmin turns a corner as production bounces back

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.

-The world's third-largest platinum producer said on Thursday its performance in the quarter "substantially exceeded" its planned ramp-up in output after strikes and violence paralysed its Marikana mine for six weeks from mid-August.
+The world's third-largest platinum producer said on Thursday its performance in the quarter "substantially exceeded" its planned ramp-up after strikes paralysed its Marikana mine for six weeks from mid-August.

-The company also stuck to its targets for sales, costs and capital spending for its financial year ending September 2013.
+The company also stuck to its targets for sales, costs and capital spending for the full year.

-Lonmin shares surged more than 12 percent after losing almost half their value in 2012.
+Lonmin shares surged nearly 10 percent after losing almost half their value in 2012.

 The mine was at the centre of a wave of labour unrest and violence in South Africa's mining industry that left dozens dead.

-The wildcat stoppages at Marikana, scene of South Africa's most violent episode since the end of apartheid, added to the troubles facing the country's platinum industry, which have also included weak demand and cost pressures.
+The wildcat stoppages at Marikana, scene of South Africa's most violent episode since the end of apartheid, added to the troubles facing the country's platinum industry.

-Chairman Roger Phillimore told the company's annual shareholders' meeting that Lonmin would work to rebuild trust with its miners and unions.

-"The mining industry in South Africa is at a cross roads," he said at the meeting in central London.
-"It is imperative that Lonmin does its part to contribute to improved relations with its employees both inside and outside the workplace."

 Platinum, used in catalytic converters in cars, has come under pressure during the global economic downturn and from the slump in car demand, particularly in Europe.